 - 1. Secure, develop and advance a career as a manager in the airport, aviation and related management fields.
 Graduates will be successful in their pursuit of mid- to high-level positions in airport management and related aviation management fields including industry, academia and government. - 2.
 Pursue academic and professional education as a process of life-long learning.
 Graduates will be able to enter into doctoral programs in this and related fields. - 3.
 Conduct themselves as responsible members of society and in their professional organizations.

 Student Learning Outcomes

-Intended Student Learning Outcomes for Master of Science Airport Management include:
+Intended Student Learning Outcomes for Master of Science Airport Management are that graduates will be able to: